ilmanzo/suse_presentations/oxidize_your_shell.md

 ## ... and they work flawlessly 😠

-- Freedom of choice is one pillar of Free Software
+- One pillar of Free Software: freedom of choice!
 - New users use them on other platforms, maybe you want to know what those young hipsters mess around with 🤓
 - Totally optional, use at your own pace.
 Nothing disappears installing them
 - Good OSS projects, small enough to start contributing in a new programming language (also because they may lack features that unix veterans can bring in 😉)